dnp-grenoble/simpson/README.md

-# simpson
+# Simpson
-Numerical simulations in NMR using SIMPSON
+## Numerical simulations in NMR using SIMPSON

+More details can be found at the wiki page.